United States v. Guzmán: Pretrial motions

 Owing to Guzmán's outsized reputation from his time as a fugitive, global and multilingual media coverage, and lurid allegations against Guzmán the trial was dubbed as a "trial of the century."

 The jury selection process was agreed to be held in a rare closed session conducted in the judge's private chambers.
 Meanwhile, one of Guzmán's three lawyers, Eduardo Balarezo, warned that keeping the jurors' identities secret was not necessary for their safety, and it would jeopardize a fair trial by implying that Guzmán is dangerous and guilty.
-According to the lead prosecutor, Andrea Goldbarg, jurors' anonymity and an armed escort are necessary even if Guzmán is in isolation, due to his history of having jurors and witnesses killed.
+According to a prosecutor, jurors' anonymity and an armed escort are necessary even if Guzmán is in isolation, due to his history of having jurors and witnesses killed.
 The judge agreed to keep the jurors' anonymity and also to transport them to and from the courthouse by U.S. Marshals and sequestered from the public while in the courthouse.
 Similarly, the identity of the testifying witnesses was kept secret.
 The trial was expected to last approximately four months.

 In a June 26, 2018, courtroom appearance, Guzmán's lawyers hinted at their defense, suggesting that Guzmán may have been merely a lieutenant in the Sinaloa Cartel and not its leader, and requested more information about that possibility from the government through a Brady disclosure.

 U.S. District Judge Brian Cogan first scheduled the trial of Guzmán for September 5, 2018, before rescheduling the trial for the following November.